Liver Cancer Treatment in India

 This is the part that families find most frustrating: liver cancer often produces no symptoms until it is already at an advanced stage.

-The liver has a significant reserve capacity.
 A tumour can grow inside it for months without causing pain, jaundice, or any noticeable change.
-By the time most patients develop clear symptoms and seek care, the disease is already in an intermediate or advanced stage.
-This is exactly why regular surveillance for high-risk patients matters so much.
+By the time most patients develop clear symptoms, the disease is already in an intermediate or advanced stage.

 When symptoms do appear, they typically include: